mdibaiee/Mickey.js/README.md

 =======

 We made it easy to make effects for Mickey.
-All you have to do is to make a function and assign it to `Mickey.effects` object that has 3 properties `text`,`shadow` and `image`, your function takes the target element as an argument, for example, text effects, take the `span` element as their argument.
+All you have to do is to make a function and assign it to `Mickey.effects` object that has 3 properties `text`,`shadow` and `image`, your function takes the target element and some custom properties as argument, for example, text effects, take the `span` element as their first argument, and other properties as second argument.

+	Mickey(selector).text(..,..,..,.., { name : 'effectName', speed : '..' })

 Effects should be in an external file and placed in `/effects` folder.

 Example:

-	Mickey.effects.text.youreffectname = function( el ) {
+	Mickey.effects.text.youreffectname = function( el, args ) {
 	 // Your effect's code
 	};

 That's all, Mickey loops over effects and tries to find the effect that user has called.

+Effects available:

+	text:
+	     heartbeat

+	image:
+	      spin

 Third-party effects: